hanabi/hanabi.github.io/README.md

 ### Ejection

-* *Ejection* refers to a move like a *Finesse*, but instead of playing your *Finesse Position* card, you instead play your *Second Finesse Position* card.
-(For example, if your hand is completely unclued, your *Second Finesse Position* is slot 2.)
+* *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
+For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
-* Certain types of "wasted" clues signal an *Ejection*.
+* Certain types of "wasted" clues with no other purpse signal an *Ejection*.

 #### Dupe Ejection